Testing for jumps in processes with integral fractional part and jump-robust inference on the Hurst exponent: Asymptotic properties of the tests

 \end{enumerate} \end{theo}

-Theorem \ref{Divergenz der Teststatistik} readily implies the following asymptotic properties of the Gumbel tests. \begin{cor} \begin{enumerate} \item[(i)] The test $\operatorname{(T1)}$ for $H_0$ against $H_1:w\in\Omega_+$ is consistent, that is, it has asymptotic power $1$, as $n\to\infty$. \item[(ii)] The test $\operatorname{(T2)}$ for $H_0$ against $H_1:w\in\Omega_1$ is consistent, that is, it has asymptotic power $1$, as $n\to\infty$. \end{enumerate} \end{cor}
+Theorem \ref{Divergenz der Teststatistik} readily implies the following asymptotic properties of the Gumbel tests. \begin{cor} \begin{enumerate} \item[(i)] The test $\operatorname{(T1)}$ for $H_0$ against $H_1:\omega\in\Omega_+$ is consistent, that is, it has asymptotic power $1$, as $n\to\infty$. \item[(ii)] The test $\operatorname{(T2)}$ for $H_0$ against $H_1:\omega\in\Omega_1$ is consistent, that is, it has asymptotic power $1$, as $n\to\infty$. \end{enumerate} \end{cor}

-Moreover, Theorem \ref{Divergenz der Teststatistik} establishes a rate of convergence for local alternatives.
-That is, consistency of the tests applies even in case of asymptotically decreasing sequences of (absolute) jump sizes $(|\Delta J_{\tau}|)_n$, as long as $\liminf_{n\to\infty} (|\Delta J_{\tau}|)_n n^{\gamma}>0$, with arbitrary $\gamma<H$.
+Moreover, Theorem \ref{Divergenz der Teststatistik} establishes a rate of convergence.
+It is a standard concept for asymptotic tests in asymptotic statistics to formulate the convergence rate via local alternatives.
+This means for increasing sample size, we consider a sequence of alternatives with decreasing distance to the null hypothesis.
+Here, we conclude the consistency of the test in case of asymptotically decreasing sequences of (absolute) jump sizes $(|\Delta J_{\tau}|)_n$, as long as $\liminf_{n\to\infty} (|\Delta J_{\tau}|)_n n^{\gamma}>0$, with arbitrary $\gamma<H$.
 Since $n^{-H}$ is the size of absolute increments of the continuous component $(Y_t)$, a faster rate is not possible.
 As expected, the rate hinges on $H$ and is faster for larger $H$.
 In Figure \ref{Fig:paths}, we can thus find much smaller jumps in the smoother case on the right than in the rougher example left-hand side.